 Ronaldo was pretty skinny when he arrived at Manchester United, so I imagine Ferguson made sure he spent time in the weight room building muscle so he could handle the beatings he was likely to take in the English Premier League.
 Not only did Ronaldo get stronger but he gained confidence from lifting weights and putting on some muscle.

-At a certain point players know that Cristiano Ronaldo is the best player on their team - the best player in the world, so he's going to do what he wants to do in practice and you certainly don't him to get injured if one of his teammates kicks him too hard.
-And the club is going to get upset if they spend all this money on a young player and he's hurt in training.
+At a certain point soccer players know that Cristiano Ronaldo is the best player on their team – the best player in the world perhaps, so he’s going to do what he wants to do in practice and you certainly don’t him to get injured if one of his teammates kicks him too hard.
+And the soccer club is going to get upset if they spend all this money on a young player and he’s hurt in training.